open-accelerators/mercury/README.md

 # An open platform for a modular, digital bank

-The Project Mercury aims at developing a solution approach for the modernization of core banking systems, exploring new technologies and ways of operating in an open hybrid cloud.
-Creating and enabling the foundation of an open platform for a modular, digital banking.
+Project Mercury aims at developing a solution approach for the modernization of core banking systems, exploring new technologies and ways of operating in an open hybrid cloud.
+Creating and enabling the foundation of an open platform for modular, digital banking.
 Using open-source software and open standards currently available, combined with industry best practices.

 The provided reference implementation can serve as an example.
-While some resulting artifacts leverages the expertise of developing this solution approach can become reusable templates, repeatable processes and building blocks of cloud-native components and applications.
+While some resulting artifacts leverage the expertise of developing this solution approach can become reusable templates, repeatable processes, and building blocks of cloud-native components and applications.

-We invite the collaboration of technology experts and experienced business practitioners in the financial services industry to join in this co-creation.
+We invite the collaboration of technology experts and experienced business practitioners across the financial services industry to join and participate in co-creation.

 ## Contributing